amirilovic/surviving-monorepos/README.md

 Cons

 - Much more complex to setup and understand.
 It is a very generic and powerful tool and because of that it is simply harder to get started with.
-- Wraps common tools in custom plugins with custom configuration forcing you to do setup your repo in a very different way.
+- It wraps common tools in custom plugins with custom configuration forcing you to do setup your repo in a very different way.
 With Turborepo you setup everything as you usually would do and you just add it at the end in 5mins.
-- Remote cache option is a paid feature, with Turborepo it is free and you can easily self-host it.
+- Remote cache option is a paid feature (NX does have generous free tier 👏), with Turborepo it is free and you can easily self-host it.

 In general I would use nx if I had a really big repo, but on the other hand I don’t want to have a really big repo ever again 😉